AlexSwensen/personalPortfolio/README.md

 # Welcome to my Personal Portfolio

-Feel free to visit at
+Feel free to visit at [Personal Site](https://alexandriastech.me/)

 ## Purpose

-I created this in order to
+I created this in order to showcase my work and document my journey as well as letting others know about myself.

 ## What Tools did I use?